makhlaghi/mockgals/README.md

 the `./scr/main.c` file.
 The necessary parameters are nicely named to define their use.

+###Viewing Multi extension FITS files:
+I recommend `ds9` to view your FITS files, ordinarily opening a FITS file in `ds9` will only open the first extension.
+In order to view all extensions you can open `ds9`, then:
+`file` -> `open other` -> `Open Multi Ext Cube...` or `Open Multi Ext Multi Frames` and then choose the file.
+You can alternatively open `ds9` on the command line with the option: `-medatacube`, for example: `ds9 -medatacube mock.fits`.
+This second method is the most convenient.

 Future updates:
 ------------
 1. Work on a better user experience.